 The global unemployment rate rose from 4.2 million to 197 million in 2012, with 35% in the 15-24 demographic.
 That means 74 million millennials have been unemployed for 6 months or longer.
 There are currently 4 million vacant jobs in the US; do the math and you’ll see the cause for concern.
+But remote teams may be the answer.

 The lack of relevant job openings in localities outside of metropolises points to a hot current debate in the workforce –hiring remote workers.
 Although virtual work isn’t a new trend, (Microsoft has been employing remote workers for at least a decade) Yahoo caused an uproar among both job applicants and advocates as the stance on a virtual workforce is limiting for efficient collaboration and fosters low productivity.